-Israel’s Netanyahu recovers from heart procedure while tensions surge over judicial overhaul plan
+Israel’s Netanyahu recovers from heart procedure while judicial overhaul plan moves forward

 Netanyahu’s sudden hospitalization added another dizzying twist to an already dramatic series of events that are certain to shape Israel’s future.
 It comes as the longest-serving Israeli leader faces the gravest challenge of his leadership and the country’s worst domestic crisis which has shaken the economy, forged cracks in the country’s military and tested the delicate social fabric that holds the polarized country together.

-It wasn’t immediately clear whether the hospitalization would have an effect on the legislative process.
+Lawmakers began their debate despite the hospitalization.
+In a fiery speech launching the session, Simcha Rothman, a main driver of the overhaul, denounced the courts, saying they damaged Israel’s democratic fundamentals by arbitrarily striking down government decisions.

+“This small clause is meant to restore democracy to the state of Israel,” Rothman said.
+“I call on Knesset members to approve the bill.”

+Still Netanyahu’s health woes disrupted his routine.
 The weekly Cabinet meeting scheduled for Sunday morning was postponed and Israeli Army Radio reported that a security assessment of the effect of the legal dispute on the military was also taken off Netanyahu’s schedule.

-In announcing the hospitalization, Netanyahu’s office said that he would be sedated and that a top deputy, Justice Minister Yariv Levin, would stand in for him while he underwent the procedure.
+Netanyahu’s office said that he was sedated during the implantation and that a top deputy, Justice Minister Yariv Levin, stood in for him while he underwent the procedure.
 Levin, a close confidant of the prime minister, is the mastermind of the overhaul.

 In a brief video statement before the implantation, Netanyahu said he “feels excellent” and planned to push forward with the judicial overhaul as soon as he was released, adding that he expected to be released in time to go to the Knesset for Monday’s vote.

+Speaking in parliament, opposition leader Yair Lapid called for Netanyahu to resume compromise talks and lauded the protesters for standing up to the government.

+“The government of Israel launched a war of attrition against the citizens of Israel and discovered the people can’t be broken.
+We won’t give up on our children’s future,” he said.

 Netanyahu was rushed to hospital in the middle of the night a week after being hospitalized for what doctors said was dehydration.
-They released him after implanting a device to monitor his heart but he was hospitalized again Sunday because it showed anomalies, prompting the need for a pacemaker.
+They released him then after implanting a device to monitor his heart but he was hospitalized again Sunday because it showed anomalies, prompting the need for a pacemaker.

 Professor Roy Beinart, senior physician and director at the Davidai Arrhythmia Center at Sheba Medical Center’s Heart Institute, said in a video that the prime minister needed the pacemaker because he experienced “a temporary arrhythmia,” or irregular heartbeat, Saturday evening.